Kitchen & Bathroom Sale now on

 wickes-home-maintenance-fill-hole-in-wall-8.jpg

-Once the filler is completely dry, use sandpaper or a sanding block to sand it down so it’s smooth with the wall.
+Once the filler is completely dry, use sandpaper or a sanding block to sand the filler down so it’s smooth with the wall.
 If any of the mesh becomes visible, you’ll need to apply more filler to cover it up.

 Make sure to wear a dust mask when sanding.